-- Proactively managing information security & risk
+- Proactively manage information security and cyber risk

-- Client services/support
+- Director of Client Services

-- Service desk
+- Director of Service Delivery

 Attend to learn: